Munkleson/steam-game-manager/README.md

 Currently I have to load the list of all steam games, and then check in each game's specific api if it is a success or not.
 What's a good way to not make loading time so bad?

 How do I bypass the CORs issue so I can just fetch in my frontend instead of passing from backend to frontend like I am right now via data attributes

+Filter options at the top
+Stats on the sides
+  - Completion/played rates
+Sort games by